 What a book!
-It takes you through the history of the world or should I say universe, as it exists from microscopic to cosmic levels.
-It is literary history of the scientific research in the modern world.
+A Short History of Nearly Everything takes you through the history of the world.
+Or should I say universe, as it exists from microscopic to cosmic levels?
+It is a literary history of the scientific research in the modern world.
 It states only facts and nothing else.

-Most interesting part of the book is the world of scientists, specially the ones whose work has not received the due credit.
-He tells you how they chanced upon the experiment, how they devoted their lives to their pursuits, where and when they published the findings, how they were received and when did they finally caught attention of scientific community.
+Most interesting part of the book A Short History of Nearly Everything, is the world of scientists, especially the ones whose work has not received the due credit.
+He tells you how they chanced upon the experiment, how they devoted their lives to their pursuits, where and when they published the findings.
+How they were received and when did they finally caught the attention of the scientific community.
 He talks of prior work that was done by scientists for breakthrough discoveries and inventions.
-He talks of similar work that was being done independently in different parts of the world.
+He talks about similar work that was being done independently in different parts of the world.

-The crux of the book and may be life lies in these lines from the book: ‘Life wants to be, life doesn’t always want to be much; life from time to time goes extinct and life goes on.’
+The crux of the book and maybe life lies in these lines from the book: ‘Life wants to be, life doesn’t always want to be much; life from time to time goes extinct and life goes on.’